woossi0/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

 Description
 -----------

-The ``gs:IntersectionFeatureCollection`` process intersects two feature collections using spatial intersection and attribute combination.
+The ``vec:IntersectionFeatureCollection`` process intersects two feature collections using spatial intersection and attribute combination.

 The geometries in the feature collections can be intersected (``intersectionMode``) by a spatial intersection (``INTERSECTION``) or the output can use the original geometries from either inputs (``FIRST`` or ``SECOND``) without any spatial processing.